RFritzsche/rfritzsche.github.io/_pages/about.md

 I am mainly interested in syntax and sometimes also in phonology.
 More specifically:

-- Anti-locality and agreement
+- Anti-locality and anti-local agreement
-- (Non-canonical) Agreement and syntactic microvariation
-- Interactions between movement and agreement
+- Sequential interactions between movement and agreement
-- Welsh Syntax
+- Syntactic microvariation
 - Syntax of Nakh-Daghestanian languages
-- Tone
+- Mutual Counterfeeding (work on tone in Bari)

 ## Contact